- Nuclear Power

 Current food production and distribution systems have wide ranging impacts on the quality of ecosystems and their communities.
 For example, pesticides, large animal feedlot operations and fertilizer overuse pollute our air and water.
 Agriculture related occupational health and socio-economic impacts on rural communities resulting from the decline of family farms are a growing concern.
 Nutrition suffers as the quantity of calories, fat, salt, sweeteners, and meat and dairy products are increased, while the quantity of vegetables and grains are decreased in our food supply.

-Hospitals and health systems have opportunities to help prevent these and other food-related health concerns by modeling good nutrition in their institutions and by influencing how food is produced and distributed.
-Through its food purchasing decisions, the U.S. health care industry can promote health by providing sustainablity produced, nutritionally dense food choices for patients, staff and the community.
-And by supporting food production that is local, humane and protective of the environment and the public, health care providers can lead the way in helping redefine health food.
+Hospitals and health systems have opportunities to help prevent environmental degradation, diet related disease and health concerns by modeling good nutrition in their institutions and influencing how food is produced and distributed.
+Through its food purchasing decisions, the U.S. health care industry can promote health by providing sustainability produced, nutritionally dense food choices for patients, staff and the community.
+And by supporting food production that is local, humane and protective of the environment and the public, health care facilities can lead the way in helping redefine "health food."